Class PropertyMap<S,D>

 Providers

-This example specifies that the nameProvider
+This example specifies that the nameProvider Provider be used to provide

-destination name instances when mapping the source type's getName
+destination name instances when mapping the source type's getName method to the

-destination type's setName
+destination type's setName.

 with(nameProvider).map().setName(source.getName());